pvasek/kudu-wiki/Deployment-vs-runtime-issues.md

 - maybe you're running into a Kudu bug

 We can help investigate those after you have made the determination that you are in fact dealing with a deployment issue.

+When using VS Online, it could be a range of other things, best discussed on the [VS Online Forum](https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=TFService)

 ## Runtime issues